solana-labs/solana-program-library/docs/src/name-service.md

 In this case the class will still be able to control the data of the name registry, and not the user for example.

-Therefore, another way of using this program would be to create a name (`"verified-twitter-handles"` for example) with the `Pubkey::default()` class and with the owner being the authority.
-That way verified twitter names could be issued as child names of this parent by the owner, leaving the user as being to able to modify the data of his twitter name registry.
+Therefore, another way of using this program would be to create a name (`"verified-Twitter-handles"` for example) with the `Pubkey::default()` class and with the owner being the authority.
+That way verified Twitter names could be issued as child names of this parent by the owner, leaving the user as being able to modify the data of his Twitter name registry.